sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

 1. In the storage account page, under **File service** in the left menu, select **File shares**.
 1. On the **File shares** page, select **+ File share**
-1. In the **New file share** page, enter these values, and then select **Create**:
+1. In the **New file share** page, enter these values:

     | Property | Value |
     | --- | --- |
     | Name | backupshare |
     | Quota | 200 GiB |

+1. Select **Create**.

 Results: You have now successful created an Azure file share which will be used as a shared access location for SQL Server database backup files.
 In the next exercise you will configure the SQL instances to access the shared location.

 ## Exercise 3: Create a connection for the SQL Server instances to connect to the Azure file share

-In this exercise, you will configure the SQL Server environment to access the Azure file share.
+In this exercise, you will configure the SQL Server environment to access the Azure file share on both the on-premises server and the new Azure VM.

 **Estimated Time:** 10 Minutes